 CLCA Program Policy

-There is one exception to the minimum coverage limits listed above, and that is when the driver gets a policy through California’s Low Cost Auto Insurance program.
+There is one exception to the minimum liability coverage limits listed above, and that is when the driver gets a policy through California’s Low Cost Auto Insurance program.
 The CLCA program aims to provide affordable car insurance for safe drivers whose household income falls within federal poverty guidelines.
-There are restrictive income eligibility and other requirements, but drivers who meet them can purchase auto insurance at limits lower than the standard minimums, and still satisfy California requirements.
+There are restrictive income eligibility and other requirements, but drivers who meet them can purchase auto insurance at limits lower than the standard minimums, and still satisfy California auto insurance laws.

-- Bodily Injury: $10,000 per person / $20,000 per accident.
+- Bodily Injury Liability Insurance: $10,000 per person / $20,000 per accident.
 These limits, which pay out claims other people make in an accident you are at fault for, are $5,000 less per person compared to a standard policy in California

 - Uninsured Motorist BI: optional.
 Up to $10,000 per person / $20,000 per accident.
 For an additional premium per year, CLCA policyholders can add coverage to protect themselves against uninsured drivers.
 In these cases, the CLCA insurer will step in to reimburse their own customer for medical expenses and other bodily injury claims

 - Medical Payments: optional.
 Up to $1,000 per person